 After analysing the data you will be left with a list of suburbs that have had the best capital growth over that specific time frame.

 Now you must separate the contenders from the pretenders.

 You will need to dig a little deeper to separate the suburbs that have had true capital growth from those which have only had “physical” growth.

 The easiest way to define suburbs that have had physical growth are ones that are new and were only established over the last few years.

-The reason they did not show up on our longer term 20-year data set is because there were likely sheep, cows and koalas living there before.
+The reason they did not show up on our longer-term 20-year data set is that there were likely sheep, cows, and koalas living there before.

 The land has been cleared and subdivided for new housing estates.

-There are brand new houses being built on smaller blocks of land, then there are shopping centres and schools popping up.
+There are brand new houses being built on smaller blocks of land, then there are shopping centers and schools popping up.

-The odd McDonalds or KFC shows up and maybe even a new bus stop or trainline.
+The odd McDonalds or KFC shows up and maybe even a new bus stop or training.